MicrosoftDocs/quantum-docs/articles/install-command-line-qdk.md

 # Develop with Q# applications in an IDE

+Learn how to develop Q# applications in Visual Studio Code (VS Code), Visual Studio, Visual Studio Codespaces, or with any editor/IDE and run applications from the .NET console.
 Q# programs can run on their own, without a driver in a host language like C#, F#, or Python.
-You can develop Q# applications in Visual Studio Code (VS Code), Visual Studio, Visual Studio Codespaces, or with any editor/IDE and run applications from the .NET console.

 ## Prerequisites for all environments